 (D) the following statement: "This food is made in a home kitchen and is not inspected by the Department of State Health Services or a local health department."

 Q3: Does the label have to be attached to the food package?

-A: Yes, except for items that are too large or bulky for packaging; in that case, the label can be incorporated into the invoice.
+A: Yes, except for items that are too large or bulky for packaging (like wedding cakes); in that case, the label can be incorporated into the invoice.

 Q4: Instead of listing the allergens, can I make a blanket statement that my product MAY contain all of the allergens listed in the labeling requirements?